iamkenos/kyoko/README.md

 ## About

-[Playwright](https://playwright.dev/) & [CucumberJS](https://cucumber.io/docs/installation/javascript/) mixed with presets and additional features:
+[Playwright](https://playwright.dev/) & [CucumberJS](https://cucumber.io/docs/installation/javascript/) mixed with presets and plugins:

 - write tests with [TypeScript](https://www.typescriptlang.org/docs/handbook/modules.html) and [Cucumber](https://cucumber.io/docs/guides/overview/)
 - gherkin statements that can be used out of the box powered by [cucumber expressions](https://github.com/cucumber/cucumber-expressions)